-CASCADE Family Learning Society aims to ensure the protection of all young people who are involved in any way with the Society and to give staff and volunteers a clear structure in which to work toward with the Society.
-Members of CASCADE Family Learning Society and Volunteers at the Society are responsible for the safety of children under their direction or in their care.
-CASCADE Family Learning Society works towards ensuring that every child is happy and safe in a community that cherishes children and their learning.
+The Child Protection Policy is based on the concepts and principles underpinning the U.N.
+Convention on the Rights of the Child.
+CASCADE Family Learning Services aims to ensure the protection of all young people who are involved in any way with the community and to give staff and volunteers a clear structure in which to work toward with the center.
+Members of CASCADE Family Learning Services and Volunteers at the center are responsible for the safety of children under their direction or in their care.
+CASCADE Family Learning Services works towards ensuring that every child is happy and safe in a community that cherishes children and their learning.

 Child Protection Procedures apply to all children and young people under the age of 18.

 Child abuse and neglect is a generic term encompassing all ill-treatment of children including serious physical and sexual assaults as well as cases where the standard of care does not adequately support the child’s health or development.
-Children may be abused or neglected through the infliction of harm, or through the failure of CASCADE Family Learning Society to prevent harm.
+Children may be abused or neglected through the infliction of harm, or through the failure of CASCADE Family Learning Services to prevent harm.
 Abuse can occur in a family or an institutional or community setting.
 The perpetrator may or may not be known to the child.

 Physical abuse may take many forms e.g. hitting, shaking, throwing, poisoning, burning or scalding, drowning or suffocating a child.
 It may also be caused when a parent or carer feigns the symptoms of, or deliberately causes, ill health to a child.
-This unusual and potentially dangerous form of abuse is now described as fabricated or induced illness in a child
+This unusual and potentially dangerous form of abuse is now described as fabricated or induced illness in a child.

 Emotional abuse is the persistent emotional ill-treatment of a child such as to cause severe and persistent effects on the child’s emotional development and may involve:

 Some level of emotional abuse is involved in most types of ill treatment of children, though emotional abuse may occur alone.